-Sure, you can’t always lock yourself in a room and shut out the world for hours at a time.
-We have families, partners or coworkers who need to be in touch.
+We all have families, partners or co-workers who need to be in touch.
 But that doesn’t mean we can’t schedule some blocks of time.
-Some work can be multitasked, but building in blocks of focused, uninterrupted time for the part that requires creative thought can be a huge help.
+Some work can be multitasked, but building in blocks of focused, uninterrupted time for the part that requires creative thought can help you to be more productive.

-What if you said, “every Tuesday night from 8-11” or “every Thursday morning from 9-12, I’m going to shut off the TV, exit email, close all other tabs and work just one thing”.
-If you need to produce a blog post or a report of some kind on a certain day, try building in one or two blocks of uninterrupted time and see what happens to your productivity.
+What if you said, “every Tuesday and Thursday from 9-11, I’m going to shut off the TV, exit email, close all other tabs and work just one thing”.
+Whether it’s updating a spreadsheet, writing a blog post, or a weekly meal plan for the family, try building in a few blocks of uninterrupted time and see what happens to your productivity.